Eugen Dombois

 Eugen Müller-Dombois (15 November 1931 – 9 May 2014) was a German lutenist and music teacher.
 He was a pioneer in the revival of the lute and early music revival.

 Biography

 He was born in Bethel, Germany, on 15 November 1931 to Georg Müller, a well-known educator and Johanna Dombois.
 He was the second of four brothers and two sisters (both of whom died in childhood).
-After training as a secondary school teacher (German, music), he studied lute and guitar with Walter Gerwig at Musichochschule in Cologne from 1955 to 1958.
+After training as a secondary school teacher (German, music), he studied lute and guitar with Walter Gerwig at Musikhochschule Köln in Cologne from 1955 to 1958.
 Subsequently, he became a lecturer at the Northwest German Music Academy Detmold Hochschule für Musik Detmold and began at the same time a successful international career as a concert artist.
 He had a solo career as well as playing in ensembles such as the Leonhardt Consort directed by Gustav Leonhardt and Concentus Musicus of Vienna directed by Nikolaus Harnoncourt.